Understanding Website Call Conversions

 <span style="font-family:arial,helvetica,sans-serif;"><span style="font-size:24px;"><a href="tel:18001234567" class="number_link">1-800-123-4567</a></span></span>

-Google doesn’t provide any debugging tools for this feature at the moment.
-If you're curious whether this implementation is working, Google recommends waiting an hour, then testing out the feature by accessing the landing page through your actual Google Ad.
-Be sure to delete your cookies and clear your browsers cache before running further tests.
+Google doesn’t provide debugging tools for this feature.
+To confirm your implementation is working, Google recommends waiting an hour before testing.
+To test, go directly to the landing page via the actual Google Ad.
+Be sure to delete your cookies and clear your browsers cache before testing.

 Google on debugging: